Reading & Sharing

 I swim two to three times a week.
 I was on my high school swimming team, but only in adulthood have I started to think more deeply about swimming itself.
 It is a sport that hurts me, teaches me, and heals me at different times of my life:

-- For any sport, part of the training is on mental focus.
-Can you stay focused so that each of your stroke is executed with good form, under physical and mental fatigue?
+- For any sport, part of training is mental focus.
+Can I stay focused so that each of my strokes is executed with good form, even under physical and mental fatigue?